wp-plugins/social-media-mashup/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =
+This update fixes an incompatibility with other plugins using SimplePie.

 = 1.0.1 =
 This update fixes display problems on the plugin's settings screen.

 == Changelog ==

+= 1.0.2 =
+* Added a note about Twitter feed reliability
+* Fixed error caused by other plugins loading SimplePie before Social Media Mashup

 = 1.0.1 =
 * Added warning on settings screen if the `smm-cache` folder is not writable by the server